codewind-resources/design-documentation/codewindServer/ProjectNetworking.md

 1. In Remote the Ingress address for the Codewind templates changes on a project change

 ### Implementation notes:
-* A project is type "LOCAL" if the POST request does not contain a parentPFEURL AND the target projectID is exists on the same PFE.
+* A project is type "LOCAL" if the POST request does not contain a parentPFEURL + projectURL AND the target projectID is exists on the same PFE.
 * A project type is "REMOTE" if a parentPFEURL is given, PFE cannot know whether the given URL is pointing to a Codewind application.

 ## PFE